 Blepharoplasty Preparation & Expectations

-Our office will provide a comprehensive plan for how to prepare for surgery and a list of and vitamins, herbs or medications to avoid in the days and weeks before your procedure.
+Our office will provide a comprehensive treatment plan for how to prepare for cosmetic surgery and a list of and vitamins, herbs or medications to avoid in the days and weeks before your cosmetic procedures.

 Length of surgery